NREL/jade/docs/source/tutorial.rst

    By default HPC nodes are requested at normal priority.
 Set qos=high in hpc_config.toml to get faster allocations at twice the cost.

+Refer to :ref:`submission_strategies` for specific examples on how to configure and submit jobs.

 Job Results
 ===========